Lartu/COBOLARTU/README.md

 ![Stage](https://img.shields.io/badge/stage-alpha-yellow.svg) ![Version](https://img.shields.io/badge/version-0.4-blue.svg)

 Mauifish is a strongly-typed, procedural programming language loosely based on COBOL syntax.
-It's designed to be stable, robust, fast and predictable, while also remaining easy to read.
+It's compiled and designed to be stable, robust, fast and predictable, while also remaining easy to read.
 This repository is for the x86-64 Linux compiler.
 At the moment, and as far as I know, this is the only Mauifish compiler there is.

 ## About the Language